gamblevore/speedie/Documentation/Errors.md

 Lets make a list of the statements:

-+ `expect` - If the expression is false, this will create an error, then the function will return nil.
++ `expect X`  - If X is false, this will create an error, then the function will return nil.
-+ `require` - If the expression is false, the function will return nil.
++ `require X` - If X is false, the function will return nil.
 No error.
-+ `check` - This will create an error if the expression is false.
++ `check X`   - If X is false, this will create an error.
 But the code will continue to flow.
 + `error`     - This will create an error.
 Same as `check false`

+`expect`, `check` and `error` usually are used by passing an "Error identifier", as well as the object to test.
+For example:

+    function Rename (|string| NewName)
+        expect (NewName) ("No name found!
+Can't rename thingy.") if (NewName.length > 50)
+            error "Name is too long!"
+            newname = newname[0, 50]    // trim name, but continue
+        // Actually do the rename.

+The identifier could simply be a string, like above, but that might not tell you enough.
+Normally, the best way to make errors, is... with jeebox!
+Like this:

+    function ProcessFile (|file| f)
+        || s = f.parse  #require
+        for ch.flat in s
+            expect (ch.name!="dog") (ch, "No dogs in the pool.")

+Here, `expect` will correctly report an error, report the error position in the file, as well as the file-path, and your nice error message ("No dogs in the pool."), all bundled up into one little `error` object containing all that info.
+Its quite powerful if done properly.

+This means that anytime you are processing structured data, saved in files or typed by a user, it just makes sense to store that data in jeebox, as it will make error-reporting feel natural.

 ---
 ### Good Error Handling